-The Quality & Quantity of our Seminars & Speakers is what differentiates our show for the others.
-We feel that education is something that is desired by every Angler from the most experienced to those novices just starting out and the “passing on” of fishing knowledge is one of our ways of giving back to the Fishery.
-We offer over 10 concurrent seminars throughout the show put on by well know local and regional experts knowledgeable in fishing WNY waterways.
-The highlight of this education is the WNY Fishing Academy which offers anglers the opportunity to attend over 100 free classes targeted for novice, youth or experienced anglers.
-The Curriculum includes the following:
+We feel that education is something that is desired by every angler – from the most experienced to those novices just starting out.
+The “passing on” of fishing knowledge is one of our ways of giving back to the fishery and the area.
+The highlight of this education is the Western New York Fishing Academy which offers anglers the opportunity to attend over 100 free classes.
+The Curriculum of Class topics includes the following areas:

 Lake Ontario Trout & Salmon